VOLTTRON/volttron/docs/source/install.rst

 Acquiring Third Party Agent Code
 --------------------------------

-Third party agents developed from a variaty of sources are available from the volttron-applications repository (https://github.com/VOLTTRON/volttron-applications.git).
+Third party agents developed from a variety of sources are available from the volttron-applications repository (https://github.com/VOLTTRON/volttron-applications.git).
 The current best practice is to have the main volttron and the volttron-applications repository within the same common ansestry folder.

 .. code-block:: bash